 - Hepatitis B and C have been linked to liver cancer

-Follow these tips to decrease your risk of infecting yourself or others:
+Follow these tips to decrease the risk of infection:

 - Wash your hands.
 This is especially important before and after preparing food, before eating, and after using the toilet.
 And try not to touch your eyes, nose or mouth with your hands, as that's a common way germs enter the body.

 - Get vaccinated.
-Immunization can drastically reduce your chances of contracting many diseases.
+Vaccination can drastically reduce your chances of contracting many diseases.
 Make sure to keep up to date on your recommended vaccinations, as well as your children's.

 - Stay home when ill.
 Don't go to work if you are vomiting, have diarrhea or have a fever.
-Don't send your child to school if he or she has these signs and symptoms, either.
+Don't send your child to school if he or she has these signs, either.

 Prepare food safely.
 Keep counters and other kitchen surfaces clean when preparing meals.
-Cook foods to the proper temperature using a food thermometer to check for doneness.
-For ground meats, that means at least 160 F (71 C); for poultry, 165 F (74 C); and for most other meat, at least 145 F (63 C).
+Cook foods to the proper temperature, using a food thermometer to check for doneness.
+For ground meats, that means at least 160 F (71 C); for poultry, 165 F (74 C); and for most other meats, at least 145 F (63 C).

-In addition, promptly refrigerate leftovers — don't let cooked foods remain at room temperature for extended periods of time.
+Also promptly refrigerate leftovers — don't let cooked foods remain at room temperature for long periods of time.

 - Practice safe sex.
 Always use condoms if you or your partner has a history of sexually transmitted infections or high-risk behavior.